congson95dev/celery-tutorial/README.md

 - Celery as Worker
 - AWS ElastiCache - Redis as Message Broker

+We can try to disable the `Cluster mode` in `ElastiCache` to make this issue gone, but on production environment, this behavior is not recommended because `Cluster mode` keep the site **"High Availability"**. => So we won't do that.

 I'm trying to fix it based on this package, but it doesn't work:<br>
 https://github.com/hbasria/celery-redis-cluster-backend